Strong Back, Soft Front, Wild Heart

 Ms. Brown: The irony, right?
 Yeah, we’re desperate for it.
 I think if you look at — if you look from the lens of neuro-biology or even evolutionary biology: as a social species, to not be wanted and to not belong to the tribe or the clan or the group meant death.
 We are wired for this.
-It is — John Cacioppo of the University of Chicago, who does this incredible work on loneliness, says that the only real biological advantage we have over most other species is our connection, our belonging; our ability to collaborate, plan, be in relationship with in special ways.
+John Cacioppo of the University of Chicago, who does this incredible work on loneliness, says that the only real biological advantage we have over most other species is our connection, our belonging; our ability to collaborate, plan, be in relationship with in special ways.
+[Editor’s note: John Cacioppo died in March 2018, a few months after this interview was taped.]
 And so that desperate need to belong is not a neurosis; or it’s not an ego-driven thing.
 That need to belong and be a part of something greater than us is who we are in our DNA.

 Ms. Tippett: I love that also, in fact, the genius — the source of the genius of our species — that’s the implication of it.